 Of course, part of the fun of the digital world is that it can make so many colors, textures, and effects available.
 You’ll want something that gives you access to this wide range of options without being too complicated.

 The tooltips mimic the physical qualities of different media; markers offer a thick, opaque line while watercolors are semi-transparent on the page, bleeding and fading to different intensities for a looser look.
-As you work with the app, you’ll get a sense of each medium’s opacity and learn how to incorporate them into your unique style.
+As you work with the Tayasui Sketches, you’ll get a sense of each medium’s opacity and learn how to incorporate them into your unique style.

 Building up a drawing

-Watching your progress
+Watching your creative in progress

 If you’d like to improve your painting and drawing, or show others how to achieve the same effect, you can record your process to review later or share online.
 Nobody becomes a master overnight, but by referring back to paintings you’re proud of or soliciting advice from other artists on your technique, you’ll know where to focus your effort.
 Plus, you’ll have the whole record of your improvement in one place.

 Sip lets you add any color you encounter on the web to a set of endlessly customizable palettes.
 It seamlessly integrates with paintbrush apps for the Mac, including Tayasui Sketches, so you can use colors you sample in your own work.
-The app lets you zoom in and out to select exactly the right source shade, plus its built-in color editor lets you adjust your selected shades as needed.
+Color picker lets you zoom in and out to select exactly the right source shade, plus its built-in color editor lets you adjust your selected shades as needed.

 As strong as your painting skills might be, everyone can benefit from a little post-production help.
-That’s where Polarr comes in.
+That’s where CameraBag Pro comes in.
 This robust image editor is set up with beginners in mind.
 Even if you’re not a PhotoShop pro, you can sharpen, blur, and make small corrections with ease.
 You might also find that the app’s extensive collection of filters add another layer of complexity to your work.

-Between its flagship drawing and painting tool and its suite of helpful image enhancers and organizers, Setapp can help both beginners and experts get over MS paint once and for all.
+Between its flagship drawing and painting tool and its suite of helpful image enhancers and organizers, Setapp can help both beginners and experts get over MS Paint once and for all.
 Make sure you get the right tool (and the right tooltip) for the job.